Davidson County Community College offers a variety of instructional programs that prepare students to accomplish one or more of the following:

 Online courses are conducted over the Internet and typically do not have regular meetings in a physical space.
 At a minimum, students are required to have regular access to a computer running Windows 7 or a higher version, access to broadband Internet service, current version of Internet Explorer, Firefox, or Google Chrome, and Microsoft Office.
 Some online courses may have additional hardware and/or software requirements.

 Some courses may require proctored testing or on-campus visits in order to complete portions of the course.
 Students will have access to a Moodle Orientation course.
 Moodle is the platform that is used for delivering DCCC’s online and hybrid courses as well as supplemental material for on-campus courses.
-Most class activities, including most instructor/student communications, are conducted via the College’s Moodle website.
+Most class activities, including most instructor/student communications, are conducted via the College’s Moodle website and DCCC email accounts.

 Video Conferencing Courses